 - unable or unwilling to return.

-The United Nations High Commission for Refugees (UNHCR) estimated that at the end of 2012 there were 15.4 million refugees in the world.
+The United Nations High Commission for Refugees (UNHCR) currently estimates there are nearly 20 million refugees in the world.

 A migrant is someone who voluntarily chooses to leave his or her own country and make a new life in another country.
 Australia has a long history of migration.
 People have been moving to Australia for work and better opportunities since British colonisation in 1788.